masud-abdulkadir/masud-abdulkadir/README.md

 **🔧 Languages and tools:**
 Linux, Python, Rust, C++, Git, Neovim, Blender, Ai.

-IDE: NvChad custom with Tmux, Wezterm Terminal Emulator and Zsh as my shell.
+IDE: NvChad custom with Tmux, Wezterm Terminal Emulator and Zsh as my shell. - Will Likely transition to Nushell, WezTerm, Zellij and Helix.

 **📓 Traditional Education:**
 - 🧠 Degree in Neuroscience